 6. Take Photos with Your Volume Button

-Did you know you can take photos with your volume button on the side of your phone?
-I didn’t.
+Did you know you that among your iphone camera features is a versatile way to take your photos?
+You can actually take photos with your volume button on the side of your phone.
 When you are trying to get level with a surface or just need to hold your phone like a camera it can come in handy to have this spot to take the picture.
 Sometimes the center of the screen isn’t easily accessible.

 Two important tips that can greatly improve your iPhone Photography: